 Navid Negahban portrays “Amahl Farouk,” the villain with a thousand faces, aka the Shadow King.
 He is an ancient mutant who resided in David’s mind for 30 years.
-Farouk is a trickster with a wicked sense of humor who delights in using his mental influence to turn the world upside down for those around him.
+He is a trickster with a wicked sense of humor who delights in using his mental influence to turn the world upside down for those around him.
 Now that Farouk’s aligned with the noble forces of Division 3, however, surely his evil ways have come to an end…

-A versatile actor and producer who is known as “the man of a thousand faces,” Navid Negahban is most widely regarded for his portrayal of “Abu Nazir” on the Emmy® Award-winning series Homeland opposite Claire Danes, Mandy Patinkin and Damian Lewis.
-His quiet and composed portrayal of the dangerous al-Qaeda leader won him worldwide recognition and made his character a household name after just two seasons.
+A versatile actor and producer who is known as “the man of a thousand faces,” Navid Negahban is widely regarded for his portrayal of “Abu Nazir” on the Emmy® Award-winning series Homeland opposite Claire Danes, Mandy Patinkin and Damian Lewis.
+His quiet and composed depiction of the dangerous al-Qaeda leader won him worldwide recognition, making him a household name after just two seasons.
 Negahban has over 120 titles to his credit and his compelling performances have earned him a fanbase that includes both former Israeli President Shimon Peres and former U.S. President Barack Obama.

 Negahban recently received a historic BAFTA nomination for his performance as “Hajj Agha” in the video game “1979 Revolution: Black Friday,” marking the first time a Middle Eastern and Muslim actor has been nominated in this category.
 The game, based on the Iranian revolution, was granted support from the Doris Duke Foundation in partnership with Sundance Institute’s New Frontier Program for the Islamic Art’s New Frontier Fellowship.